5 Resources You Need to Start a Business

 Are you good at selling mousetraps?
 Can you develop a feasible marketing plan and promotional material?

 And what about business operations?
 Do you have the business knowledge to manage inventory and fill orders?
-Where all you going to store all your mousetraps and how are you going to get them to your customers?
+Where are you going to store all your mousetraps and how are you going to get them to your customers?
 Have you found the suppliers you need and developed relationships with them?
 Have you set up a customer support policy?

 Business knowledge before you start a business is critical.
 All the drive and determination in the world isn’t going to help you if you don’t have the knowledge to actually run a successful business and don’t bother to research and plan for your success appropriately.

-4) Find Adequate Business Startup Money
+Find Adequate Startup Money

 Unless you personally have deep pockets, such as inherited wealth, figuring out where you’re going to get the money to start your own business and getting the financing in place beforehand is going to be one of the most important components of planning your business.